Ironcladhealer/Ironcladhealer/README.md

 # 💫 About Me:
-🔭 I am pursuing a Bachelor's degree in Mechatronics <br>Engineering and currently learning Machine Learning. <br><br>🌱 As a freelance web developer, I specialize in React and <br>have experience in creating a wide range of projects - <br>from websites to robots!
+🔭 I am pursuing a Bachelor's degree in Mechatronics <br>Engineering and currently learning Machine Learning. <br><br>🌱 As a freelance web developer, I have experience in creating a wide range of projects - <br>from websites to robots!

 ## 🌐 Socials: